Softwarearum/Softwarearum/src/content/blog/astro-lane-v1.md

 ---
-title: "Astro Lane V1.0.0"
+title: "Fiat Lux Labs V1.0.0"
-description: "Are you looking to personalize your blog's look and feel?
-Look no further than Astro Lane, the latest AstroJS theme from Avenue Labs!"
+description: "Coming Soon"
 pubDate: 2023-04-24
 heroImage: "/images/astro-lane.png"
 featured: true
 draft: false
 tags:
-    - post
-    - docs
-    - release
+    - Coming Soon
 ---

-## Astro Lane: Launching the New AstroJS Theme for Your Blog!
+## Fiat Lux Labs: Launching the New AstroJS Theme for Your Blog!

 Are you looking to personalize your blog's look and feel?
-Look no further than Astro Lane, the latest AstroJS theme from Avenue Labs!
+Look no further than Fiat Lux Labs, the latest AstroJS theme from Fiat Lux Labs!

-Astro Lane is a customizable blog theme that offers minimal styling, making it easy for you to tailor it to your needs.
-Whether you're an experienced blogger or just starting out, Astro Lane is perfect for creating a blog that truly represents your personal style.
+Fiat Lux Labs is a customizable blog theme that offers minimal styling, making it easy for you to tailor it to your needs.
+Whether you're an experienced blogger or just starting out, Fiat Lux Labs is perfect for creating a blog that truly represents your personal style.

-Getting started with Astro Lane is easy.
+Getting started with Fiat Lux Labs is easy.
 The theme comes with clear instructions on how to install and configure it on your blog.
 You can even preview your build locally before deploying.

 ## Table of Contents

 ## Key Features

-Here are some of the key features of Astro Lane:
+Here are some of the key features of Fiat Lux Labs:

 -   Minimal styling (make it your own!)
 -   Accessible, semantic HTML markup